SIM Registration Act

 The SIM Registration Act, officially designated as Republic Act No. 11934 and commonly referred to as the SIM card law, is a Philippine law mandating the registration of SIM cards before activation.
-Under the measure, mobile device users, including prepaid and postpaid, must register their SIM cards.
+Under the measure, mobile device users must register their SIM cards, whether prepaid or postpaid.
 The law was enacted intending to curb cybercriminal activities.
+The law also aims to address issues related to trolling, hate speech, and online disinformation.

+Human rights groups, media organizations, computer professionals, and labor groups have raised questions about how the law might violate rights to free speech, privacy, and due process.

 Legislative history

+18th Congress

-A similar bill was initially passed in the 18th Congress but was vetoed by then-President Rodrigo Duterte on April 14, 2022 due to the inclusion of social media accounts, which Duterte "was constrained to disagree" with as it may "give rise to a situation of dangerous state intrusion and surveillance threatening many constitutionally protected rights".
+A similar bill was initially passed in the 18th Congress but was vetoed by President Rodrigo Duterte on April 14, 2022, due to the inclusion of social media accounts, which Duterte "was constrained to disagree" with as it may "give rise to a situation of dangerous state intrusion and surveillance threatening many constitutionally protected rights".

 House Bill No. 14

 The bill was filed before the House of Representatives as House Bill No. 14.
 It passed on third and final reading on September 19, 2022, with 250 members voting for the measure while 6 voted against it.